 However, the Tria has a very small laser head, so the area treated is smaller, which means that hair removal takes more time.
 The other problem is that the company just does not have the same resources as Philips, so it seems to take them a while to get back to customers.

 However, the Tria is a device we will be keeping an eye on.
 If they can solve these issues, and keep the price point as low as it is now, future models could offer fantastic value for money.

 What are the most common questions customers have?

 During our research, we came across questions that kept on cropping up.
-We realised that our readers would also be looking for answers to these questions, so we have summarised the most important ones for you below:
+We realized that our readers would also be looking for answers to these questions, so we have summarized the most important ones for you below.

-If you want to remove pubic hair, you can easily do so, at home, using an IPL machine.
+If you want to remove pubic hair, you can easily do so with an IPL machine.
 However, you need to buy a model that is specifically designed for the task.

-A great example of a good machine is the Philips Lumea Precision Plus SC2006.
+A great example of a good machine is the Philips Lumea Prestige.
 Lots of users, both men and women, used this device to remove pubic hair.